Lázně Libverda: Sights

 The spa are an architecturally valuable and comprehensive set of Neoclassical buildings, built from the second half of the 18th century until 1820.
 They have preserved their form almost unchanged to this day.

-Obří sud ("Giant Barrel") is a restaurant located in a real wooden barrel.
+Obří sud (lit. 'giant barrel') is a restaurant located in a real wooden barrel.
 It was built in 1931.
 Later, another building was added to the original barrel.
 The barrel has a length of 14.2 m, a height of 11.4 m and a width of 10.5 m.
 The rare restaurant is a symbol of Lázně Libverda.